 Alabama Medigap Plan G

 With Plan F not being offered to everyone, Plan G will become the most comprehensive Medigap plan for new enrollees.
-Plan G covers everything Plan F does except the Part B deductible, which as of 2019 is $185/year.
+Plan G covers everything Plan F does except the Part B deductible.

 Medigap plans also have their own monthly premium you pay in addition to your Original Medicare premiums.
 These premiums are decided upon your age, gender, location, tobacco usage, and more.